-Annual contributions to the Plan are based on a stipulated percentage (3% in fiscal 2020) of employees' salaries.
-The Area Command incurred \$29,177 of expense under this plan in fiscal 2020.
+Annual contributions to the Plan are based on a stipulated percentage (3% in fiscal 2021 and 2020) of employees' salaries.
+The Area Command incurred \$20,442 and \$29,177, respectively, of expense under this plan in fiscal 2021 and 2020.

 Officers' Retirement Provision - The Salvation Army has a noncontributory retirement provision for officers, which provides retirement benefits and certain health care and death benefits to retired officers, as defined by The Salvation Army policy governing such benefits.
 The corporate headquarters has total responsibility for the administration of retirement benefits.
 Retirement allowances are determined based upon active officer allowances and length of service.
 They are self-funded principally by annual assessments to all centers of operation, by designated portions from legacy income, by earnings on assets designated for retirement benefits, and by special appropriations.
-Amounts charged to the Area Command and included in expenses for this provision were approximately \$38,000 in fiscal 2020.
+Amounts charged to the Area Command and included in expenses for this provision were approximately \$41,000 and \$38,000, respectively, in fiscal 2021 and 2020.

-Note 9 - Net Assets With Donor Restrictions
+Note 8 - Net Assets With Donor Restrictions

-Net assets with donor restrictions as of September 30, 2020 are available for the following purposes:
+Net assets with donor restrictions as of September 30, 2021 and 2020 are available for the following purposes:

+2021 2020

-Time restrictions \$ 14,633,697
+Time restrictions \$ 16,316,989 \$ 14,633,697

-Specific programs 40,628
+Specific programs 38,536 40,628

-Welfare and support for needy persons 6,784,030
+Welfare and support for needy persons 8,041,919 6,784,030

-Building 2,858,895
+Building 2,660,262 2,858,895

-\$ 24,317,250
+\$ 27,057,706 \$ 24,317,250

-Net assets were released from donor restrictions by incurring expenses satisfying the purpose restrictions specified by donors at September 30, 2020 as follows:
+Net assets were released from donor restrictions by incurring expenses satisfying the purpose restrictions specified by donors at September 30, 2021 and 2020 as follows:

+2021 2020

-Time restrictions \$ 86,251
+Time restrictions \$ 137,598 \$ 86,251

-Building and capital purpose 21,523
+Building and capital purpose 113,478 21,523

-Specific programs 698,145
+Specific programs 770,691 698,145

-\$ 805,919
+\$ 1,021,767 \$ 805,919

-Note 10 - Endowment
+Note 9 - Endowment

 The Area Command is a unit of the Southern Territory, which has sole authority for the receipt, management and investment of all endowment funds credited to units in the Southern Territory.
-The endowment fund credited to The Area Command consists of individual funds established for a variety of purposes.
-Its endowment includes both donor-restricted endowment funds as well as funds designated by the Board of Trustees as endowments.
+The Southern Territory's endowment fund consists of approximately eight individual funds established for a variety of purposes.
+Its endowment includes both donor-restricted endowment funds and funds designated by the Board of Trustees to function as endowments.
 As required by U.S. GAAP, net assets associated with endowment funds, including funds designated by the Board of Trustees to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.